-ACC&D is working to build a library of Product Profile and Position Papers (PPPPs) on contraceptive and sterilant technologies which are currently available.
-Please note that most currently-available approaches do not meet our priorities of being demonstrated to be safe, effective, and permanent in one treatment.
-However, because these products are available, we often receive questions about them, and we hope the information in these documents will help those who are considering these products make the best decision for the animals in their care.
+ACC&D has built a library of Product Profile and Position Papers (4Ps) on contraceptive and sterilant technologies.
+Most approaches do not meet our priorities of demonstrating safety, efficacy, and permanence in one treatment.
+However, because these products were or are available, we often receive questions about them, and we hope the information in these documents will help those who are considering these products make the best decision for the animals in their care.
 Don't be a stranger to this page, as we'll be adding products to this section routinely.

 GnRH-hemocyanin conjugate immunocontraceptive vaccine formulations have been shown to prevent reproduction in multiple mammalian species for extended periods.
 GonaCon™ and GonaCon-Equine™ are registered with the U.S. EPA for female white-tailed deer and wild/feral horses and burros, respectively.
-Studies indicate that a GnRH-hemocyanin conjugate immunocontraceptive vaccine has potential for multi-year contraception among free-roaming/feral cats.
-Work to develop an effective, safe formulation for free-roaming dogs is ongoing.
+A study indicating that a GnRH-hemocyanin conjugate immunocontraceptive vaccine had potential for multi-year contraception in cats prompted additional studies including this one sponsored by ACC&D. Work to develop an effective, safe formulation for free-roaming dogs is ongoing.